Joe-Xuu/joe-xuu.github.io/_pages/about.md

 I'm also a film director, a writer, a composer, and a band member.
 You can check out these cool stuffs I've made in [Works](/works/)!

 Take a look of my [CV](/cv/) for more detailed information.

+There are also some useful web tools on this site, for example: [簿記3級 模擬試験](/boki/).
+Feel free to explore them!